QuEraComputing/GenericTensorNetworks.jl/docs/src/index.md

 <img src="assets/fig7.svg" width="75%"/>
 </div>
 ```⠀
-You can find many examples in this documentation, a good one to start with is [solving the independent set problem](https://psychic-meme-f4d866f8.pages.github.io/dev/tutorials/IndependentSet/).
+You can find many examples in this documentation, a good one to start with is [Independent set problem](@ref).